 In fact, once you learn how to make fudge with my method, I bet you’ll make fudge all the time as gifts, for parties, or just to celebrate making it through the week.

-To start, place chocolate chips and the marshmallow cream into a large mixing bowl.
-Set this aside – you want to do this first because once the butter and sugar is ready, you’ll need to pour it over this mixture right away!
+Place chocolate chips (or white chocolate chips) and the marshmallow cream into a large mixing bowl.
+Set this aside.
+You want to do this first because once the butter and sugar is ready, you’ll need to pour it over this mixture right away!

 Use an electric mixer to blend everything together for about a minute, just until everything is melted and smooth.
 Once this is ready, you can fold in any extra mix-ins you might want or simply pour it into a prepped 8-inch pan.

-After a 2-hour rest in the refrigerator, the fudge is ready to cut and enjoy!
+After a 2-hour rest, the fudge is ready to cut and enjoy!